Research

 Photoswitches

-In a second research line we are developing new types of photoswitches.
-Of particular importance are highly efficient bistable photoswitches with red light responsiveness, which are interesting for a variety of applications ranging from material sciences to biology and photopharmacology.
-Impressive performances are given by donor-substituted hemiindigo chromophores allowing photoswitching at the biooptical window with half-lives of the metastable forms reaching >1000 years at ambient temperatures.1,2
+Impressive performances are also given by donor-substituted hemiindigo chromophores allowing photoswitching at the biooptical window with half-lives of the metastable forms reaching >1000 years at ambient temperatures.3,4

 - J. Am.
 Chem.
 Soc.
 2017, 139, 15060.